All Episodes

 Whether they pay back these loans or not, they're going to have brand new rules.

-We're going to roll FDR, Teddy Roosevelt and Woodrow Wilson into one now by this summer with new rules from Barney Frank's committee.
+We're going to roll FDR, Teddy Roosevelt, and Woodrow Wilson into one now by this summer with new rules from Barney Frank's committee.

-Said to Jack Reed is the Democrat Senator Rowl Island, two thirds of those polled by USA Today saying that there should be investigations into torture under the Bush administration.
+And Jack Reed this afternoon on MSNBC and Rand Mitchell, NBC News, Washington, said to Jack Reed as a Democrat Senator Rhode Island, two-thirds of those polled by USA Today saying that there should be investigations into torture under the Bush administration.

 Senator Leahy and others are suggesting there should be a truth commission.